 “Mindfulness is simply being aware of what is happening right now without wishing it were different; enjoying the pleasant without holding on when it changes (which it will); being with the unpleasant without fearing it will always be this way (which it won’t).” ~ James Baraz

-One of the most common issues that my narcissism support coaching clients tell me they have is feeling like they're "not really here," as though they're on a sort of numb-autopilot as they float through life, surrounded by some kind of barrier between themselves and the world.
+Many of my narcissistic abuse recovery coaching clients tell me they struggle with feeling like they’re “not really here,” as though they’re on a sort of numb autopilot as they float through life, surrounded by some kind of barrier between themselves and the world.
 Everything feels sort of foggy and surreal.
 This is also called dissociation, and while it may have originally started as a way to survive the gaslighting attacks, name-calling, and manipulation, it can very quickly become a way of life.

 When you do something over and over, it can reach the point where it becomes a mindless task.
 You can do a task and finish it, then realize your body worked to complete the project while your mind was actively engaged in something else.